 All these are large wide tired, straight vessels, which originate at right angles from the sides of the abdominal aorta, just below the origin of the superior mesenteric artery, in the level of the upper part of the L2 vertebra.

 The left artery is somewhat higher compared to the right artery while the right artery is longer in relation to the left artery.
 The right artery enters to the right posterior to the inferior vena cava and right renal vein to reach the hilum of right kidney.
 The left renal artery enters to the left posterior to the left renal vein to reach the hilum of left kidney.
 It’s crossed in front by the inferior mesenteric vein.
-Every renal artery provides rise to the inferior suprarenal artery to the corresponding suprarenal glands.
+Every renal artery supplies rise to the inferior suprarenal artery to the corresponding suprarenal glands.

 Gonadal Arteries (Testicular And Ovarian Arteries)